slurmulon/bach/README.md

 ## Goals

+- Support semantic music constructs such as chords and scales
 - Allow for alternative real-time representations of music (e.g. visual instead of just audio)
 - Seamless synchronization with associated audio data by minimizing the complexities around timing
-- Adhere to traditional Western music theory concepts
-- Support semantic music constructs via scientific notation
 - Easy to read for both humans and computers
 - Easy to translate from sheet music
 - Small learning curve